lbnl-science-it/scienceit-docs/docs/hpc/software/languages/R.md

 ``` bash
 module load r
 ```
 Some commonly used r-packages are already installed with the R module available on the system.
-To view the list of packages already installed, use the following command in the R command prompt (either in your terminal or R-studio session on Open OnDemand):
+To view the list of packages already installed, use the following command in the R command prompt (either in your terminal or RStudio session on Open OnDemand):

 ``` R
 installed.packages()